 Various industries rely on accurate detection and identification of bacterial species.
 For example, food-processing plants often have to test their products for bacterial contamination to ensure it is safe for human consumption.
 In hospitals, a quick and accurate method to READ MORE

-by Nichole Sullivan Many marvel at the immense computing power available in modern day wearable devices.
+Many marvel at the immense computing power available in modern day wearable devices.
 However, few appreciate the many sensors that work together in these devices.
 Wearable electronics contain many sensors that continually collect data.
-Picture a smartwatch READ MORE
+Picture a smartwatch or personal health READ MORE

-by Mohit Nalavadi Creativity is no small task.
+Creativity is no small task.
 We do our best to cultivate and cherish the imagination of young children, and struggle to maintain those senses as we get older.
 But what exactly is creativity?
-Can its rules be READ MORE
+Can its rules be written down?
+Is READ MORE

 You just came back from a romantic night out at your favorite restaurant.
 Unfortunately, as luck would have it, the meal tasted a little off.
 None of the ingredients had gone bad, but they tasted weird together.
 This feeling is READ MORE